microsoft/WhatTheHack/028-AdvancedNetworking/Student/Challenge-2.md

 ## Success Criteria

-At the end of this challenge, you should be able to verify the following:

 - You should have management access to each of the virtual machines.

-- You should be able to access the web server successfully.
+- You should be able to access the web service successfully.

 - Payment solution group's web servers should be able to access the app servers on port 80.